 Controlling your blood pressure is important.
 Your care team will determine a target blood pressure goal and adjust medicines to meet it.
 Blood pressure can be monitored using a blood pressure cuff and/or a Doppler.
-This depends on if you can feel your pulse.
-If you go to an outside hospital or ride in an ambulance you may need to tell them the best way to take your blood pressure.
+This depends on if you can feel a pulse.
+If you go to an outside hospital you may need to tell them the best way to take your blood pressure.